theplatapi/ClimateStationVisualizer/README.md

           * Display as a fraction
           * Allow going back just in case they hit it twice.
     * Version 2: Listen to a websocket for latency change
+      * Connect to server on localhost with ngrok?
       * Watch participant to see which questions they're on
       * When they answer a question, manually send next latency to client
 22. Fix minimum zoom bug